-We lease thirty-four of our dealership facilities from arm's length third parties.
-The leases for these locations expire between now and December 2037.
+We lease thirty-two of our dealership facilities from arm's length third parties.
+The leases for these locations expire between June 2017 and April 2037.
+We hold options to renew twenty-four of these leases for terms ending in 2049.
 Management believes it has strong relationships with its landlords.